ai-forever/no_flood_with_ai_aij2020/README.en.md

 # NoFloodWithAI: Flash floods on the Amur River

-NoFloodWithAI is a special track with a socially important theme prepared jointly with the Ministry of Emergency Situations, Ministry of Natural Resources and Rosgidromet of Russia.
+NoFloodWithAI is a special track with a socially important theme prepared jointly with the Ministry of Emergency Situations, Ministry of Natural Resources and The Russian Federal Service for Hydrometeorology and Environmental Monitoring.

 ### Task description